ajhenley/gitbook/your_first_java_program.md

 # Your first java program

-In this exercise you will write a working program in Java to display an important message on the screen.
+You will now write your first Java program.
+Your program will display a message to the screen.

-If you are not used to typing detailed instructions for a computer then this could be one of the harder exercises in the book.
-Computers are idiots.If you don’t get the instuctions right, the computer won’t do what you want it to.
-But if you can get this exercise done, then the rest of the book should be no problem.
-Just work on it every day and don’t quit.
+Typing detailed instructions for a computer to follow is not easy.
+The compuuter is dumb.
+It doesn't think.
+It will simply read the next line you've written and then do exactly what that line tells it to do.

+You need to adapt to the computer.
+You need to learn to type instructions in a way to get the dumb computer to carry out your wishes.
+If you don't get the instructions right then the computer has no chance of getting them right either.
+That's what makes this hard for people.

+This exercise not only teaches you to enter a program but also to correctly execute the program.

+###Let's get started...
 Open Eclipse, create a Java Project called MyFirstJavaProgram.
 Now create a new class named FirstProg.
 In this class, type the following text.
-Make sure to match what I have written exactly, including spacing, punctuation, and capitalization.
+It is important to match what I have written exactly, including spacing, punctuation, and capitalization.

 <pre>public class FirstProg
  {
      public static void main( String[] args )